Subject Area: Humanities

 No previous study of the subject is necessary.
-A level Religious Studies is suitable for students with an open and enquiring mind, who enjoy engaging with challenging concepts and ideas, and who are willing to develop extended reading and writing skills.
-Students wishing to register for the subject must have a grade 4 in GCSE English.
+A level Philosophy, Ethics & Religious Studies is suitable for students with an open and enquiring mind, who are willing to develop extended reading and writing skills, and who enjoy engaging with the big and challenging questions of life, such as: Is there a God?
+What is a moral action?
+Students wishing to enrol on the subject must have at least a grade 4 in GCSE English.

 What will I study?

-You will acquire a large number of transferable skills that are useful for both university and the workplace.
-You will be encouraged to develop an open mind that can think clearly, not only using evidence to support arguments but also spotting poor ones, and developing your ability to analyse and argue in writing.
+You will acquire a large number of highly valuable transferable skills that are useful for both university and the workplace.
+We will encourage you to develop an open mind: to think clearly, analyse evidence, and argue effectively in writing, as well as supporting you to gain a crucial insight into important aspects of modern society.

 Religious studies is highly regarded as an entry qualification for higher education courses; it is a hinge subject which sits comfortably with sciences, arts and humanities, providing perspective and support to all forms of study.
 Its analytical approach nurtures skills that are prized by both universities and employers, including innovative thinking, clarity of thought, and communication skills.
 This A level also fosters the writing and research skills that are the bedrock for all degree courses and wider employment opportunities.
 It is considered a valuable area of study in a number of different fields that rely on an ethical or philosophical perspective.

 Notre Dame students have gone on to study at a wide range of universities including Cambridge, Bristol, Birmingham, Liverpool, Newcastle, Nottingham, Leuven in Belgium, Sheffield, Leeds, UCL, and King’s College London.
 Students have pursued occupations as varied as medicine, teaching, politics, law, journalism, economics, finance, marketing and business.

 According to some estimates, there are roughly 4,200 religions in the world.